Idea

 The logic of

-ensures that when duplicates are removed, the stack shrinks by 2, just like popping from a real stack.
+i -= 2ensures that when duplicates are removed, the stack shrinks by 2, just like popping from a real stack.

-Thus this algorithm simulates the push-pop behavior of a stack, but in place, with O(1)
+Thus this algorithm simulates the push-pop behavior of a stack, but in place, with O(1) extra memory.

 Quick dry run